bixBeta/trex-ws19/runFromHome.md

 #### Cisco VPN

-Connect to Cisco VPN using cuvpn.cuvpn.cornell.edu.
+Connect to <a href="https://it.cornell.edu/cuvpn"> Cisco VPN </a> using cuvpn.cuvpn.cornell.edu.
 Login using Cornell's user name and password.